Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 From the Clapeyron equation:

-When studying chemical substances, important concepts are such quantities as molar mass, density of a substance, and molar volume.
-So, what is molar volume, and how does it differ for substances in different states of aggregation?
+In the study of chemicals, important concepts are such quantities as molar mass, substance density, molar volume.
+So, what is the molar volume, and how is it different for substances in different states of aggregation?

 Molar volume: general information

-To calculate the molar volume of a chemical substance, it is necessary to divide the molar mass of this substance by its density.
+To calculate the molar volume of a chemical, the molar mass of that substance is divided by its density.
 Thus, the molar volume is calculated by the formula:

 where Vm is the molar volume of the substance, M is the molar mass, p is the density.
-In the International SI System, this value is measured in cubic meter per mole (m 3 /mol).
+In the International SI system, this value is measured in cubic meters per mol (m 3 / mol).

 Rice.
 1. Molar volume formula.

-The molar volume of gaseous substances differs from substances in liquid and solid states in that a gaseous element with an amount of 1 mole always occupies the same volume (if the same parameters are met).
+The molar volume of gaseous substances differs from substances in liquid and solid states in that a gaseous element with an amount of 1 mol always occupies the same volume (if the same parameters are observed).

-The volume of gas depends on temperature and pressure, so when calculating, you should take the volume of gas under normal conditions.
+The volume of gas depends on temperature and pressure, so the calculation should take the volume of gas under normal conditions.
 Normal conditions are considered to be a temperature of 0 degrees and a pressure of 101.325 kPa.

-The molar volume of 1 mole of gas under normal conditions is always the same and equal to 22.41 dm 3 /mol.
+The molar volume of 1 mol of gas under normal conditions is always the same and equal to 22.41 dm 3 /mol.
 This volume is called the molar volume of an ideal gas.
-That is, in 1 mole of any gas (oxygen, hydrogen, air) the volume is 22.41 dm 3 /m.
+That is, in 1 mole of any gas (oxygen, hydrogen, air), the volume is 22.41 dm 3 / m.

-The molar volume at normal conditions can be derived using the equation of state for an ideal gas, called the Clayperon-Mendeleev equation:
+The molar volume under normal conditions can be derived using the equation of state for an ideal gas, which is called the Claiperon-Mendeleev equation:

 where R is the universal gas constant, R=8.314 J/mol*K=0.0821 l*atm/mol K